-Academic Probation (Departmental Status)
+Academic Warning (Departmental Status)

-Students with a semester QPA below 2.0 and/or did not earn at least 36 factorable units are reviewed for departmental probation.
-Students with a cumulative QPA below 2.0 may also be placed on probation.
-When a student is placed on probation, the Tepper School identifies expectations during the upcoming semester to support student success that must be met.
-Students on probation are required to complete an Academic Success Plan with their advisor (instructions are included in the notification).
-Students with probation status are not permitted to overload.
+Students with a semester QPA below 2.0 and/or did not earn at least 36 factorable units are reviewed for academic warning.
+Students with a cumulative QPA below 2.0 will also be placed on academic warning.
+When a student is placed on academic warning, the Tepper School identifies expectations during the upcoming semester to support student success that must be met.
+Students on academic warning are required to complete an Academic Success Plan with their advisor (instructions are included in the notification).
+Students with academic warning status are not permitted to overload.

-Students with probation status are reviewed by the Tepper School at the end of their probation semester.
-Students will return to good standing when they meet their probation expectations, earn at least a 2.0 semester QPA, complete at least 36 units, and earn a cumulative QPA at or above 2.0.
+Students with academic warning status are reviewed by the Tepper School at the end of the semester.
+Students will return to good standing when they meet their academic warning expectations, earn at least a 2.0 semester QPA, complete at least 36 units, and earn a cumulative QPA at or above 2.0.